nimblemachines/stm32-chip-equates/README.md

 My solution?
 Using `sed`, of course!
 I have a sed script - provocatively called `destupidify.sed` - that flattens the nested (and broken) typedefs, using the register names from the reference manual.
 This is an improvement for C programmers too!

-The Makefile will process the .h file from one of the STM32Cube directories, remove the `\r` characters, destupidify it, and create a fixed version of the file in the root directory.
+The Makefile will process the .h file from one of the `cmsis_device_*_master` directories, remove the `\r` characters, destupidify it, and create a fixed version of the file in the root directory.
 These are the inputs to `c2forth.lua`, which then generates the corresponding `.mu4` file.

 It seems like the comments (with offsets) for the OB typedef in the F103 are